yuanqing/t/README.md

 ### Running tests

-To feed the program all the input files (from the `input` directory), and compare the program&rsquo;s actual output with the corresponding expected output files (in the `output` directory), invoke `t` without any arguments:
+To feed your program all the input files (from the `input` directory), and compare the actual output with the corresponding expected output files (in the `output` directory), invoke `t` without any arguments:

 ```
 $ t